titushyunkyu/AI-Tic-Tac-Toe/README.md

-# AI-Tic-Tac-Toe
+# Tic-Tac-Toe

 ## A Tic-Tac-Toe application with the option to either play with two players or go against an AI computer model.

-This project is an AI Tic-Tac-Toe application written in Python.
+This project is a Tic-Tac-Toe application written in Python.
 Within the application, the user can either play a regular game of Tic-Tac-Toe with two players or go against the computer.
 The AI program is coded to implement a Pure Monte-Carlo Tree Search Algorithm.
 Within the AI program, the user also has the choice to set the difficulty of the computer model.

 To run the code and navigate through the application:
    * The main file for this code that actually runs this application is main.py.
 With all other files downloaded and within the same file, run the main.py file.
 Follow the instructions provided within the application to navigate through the application.